|

 Churchill-Livingstone, Edinburgh, 2007.

 11. Al-Chaer, E.D.
-Neuropathic Visceral Pain.
+Visceral Pain.
+In “Mechanisms

-Al-Chaer, E.D.
-Pain Pathways, In “Biobehavioral
+Pain Pathways, In “Biobehavioral Approaches to Pain” (Rhonda J.

-E. ABSTRACTS
+E. Abstracts

 1. Jabbur, S.J., El-Chaer, E., Atweh, S.F. and